beancount/docs/docs/external_contributions.md

 Importers<a id="importers"></a>
 -------------------------------

-[<span class="underline">yodlee importer</span>](https://bitbucket.org/redstreet/ledgerhub/commits/5cad3e7495479b1598585a3cfcdd9a06051efcc1): redstreet0 wrote an importer for fetching data from the Yodlee account aggregator.
+yodlee importer [<span class="underline">(expired bitbucket repo)</span>](https://bitbucket.org/redstreet/ledgerhub/commits/5cad3e7495479b1598585a3cfcdd9a06051efcc1): redstreet0 wrote an importer for fetching data from the Yodlee account aggregator.
 Apparently you can get free access [<span class="underline">as per this thread</span>](https://groups.google.com/d/msg/beancount/nsRCbC6nP4I/Dx5NlTioDq0J).

 [<span class="underline">plaid2text</span>](https://github.com/madhat2r/plaid2text): An importer from [<span class="underline">Plaid</span>](http://www.plaid.com/) which stores the transactions to a Mongo DB and is able to render it to Beancount syntax.
 By Micah Duke.